zydou/arti/doc/dev/notes/client-auth.md

 SUBCOMMANDS
-       help                  Print this message or the help of the given subcommand(s) import                Import the public keys of a client disable               Un-authorize a previously authorized client
+       help                  Print this message or the help of the given subcommand(s) list                  List the authorized clients
+       import                Import the public keys of a client disable               Un-authorize a previously authorized client
-       enable                Authorize a new client
+       remove                Purge the client authorization keys of a client, unauthorizing them enable                Authorize a new client
 ```